openhab/org.openhab.ui.habmin/README.md

 So, for any messages that you want to appear in the changelog, please use the convention here [conventional-changelog/CONVENTIONS.md](https://github.com/ajoslin/conventional-changelog/blob/master/CONVENTIONS.md) for a synposis of the conventions with commit examples.

 I am using the following ```scope``` options -:
+* Dashboard: For dashboard specific changes
+* Chart: For the interactive charting
+* Items: For item management and configuration
+* Mobile: When related specifically to mobile app generation
+* Rules: For anything to do with rules and rule editing
+* Sitemap: For sitemap changes
+* Things: For OpenHAB2 thing management
 * UI: for the majority of general changes
-* Mobile: When related specifically to mobile app generation
 * ZWave: For zwave specific changes

 eg: